ion-vortex/engine/docs/game-design/README.md

 ## Overview

-Stellar Conflicts is a real-time, multiplayer space action game built on the Oxide framework.
+Stellar Conflicts is a real-time, multiplayer space action game built on Ion Vortex.
 The game features:

 - **Authoritative server architecture** - The server is the absolute source of truth
 - **Dumb client design** - The client only renders and captures input